farahmohamed99/PHPTRAVELS-registration-automation-using-selenium/README.md

 Running the tests :

 To use the automation script you have to download all the files in the repository  and run test.ipynb .
-A set of testcases is executed and a report is created with the number of passes , failures and errors with screenshots from the failure testcases.
+A set of testcases is executed and a report is created with the number of passes , failures and errors with screenshots of the failure testcases.

 Components and features :